jelle619/JelleZwie.rs/mkdocs/characters/docs/By Tooth and Claw Dragons/Jelle Bluefire.md

 ### Vuurzee
 Vuurzee, "sea of fire", is Jelle's most well guarded secret.
 It is a form in which he temporarily lets the dark reiatsu within him take control over his body.
 It's triggered by severe emotional stress (e.g. anxiety, fury, rage) or someone attempting to corrupt him using corruption magic.

 His claws, teeth, and horns elongate, sharpen and whiten.
 The horns of his forehead twist and two small protrusions on his chin grow, being bent slightly inwards.
 His eyes glow more than usual and his pupils become invisible.
-His scales become pointy, sawblade-like.
+His scales and belly plates become pointier, sawblade-like.

 He is stronger and ever so slightly taller in this form.
 His senses become more sensitive and his blue fire ability is greatly enhanced, being able to breathe nearly limitless quantities of it and the smoke coming from the flames being slightly poisonous.
 A longing for destruction and blood, which he may go as far to consume, fueling him.
 He can barely keep friend and foe apart.
 Any bit of his calmness or tenderness disappears, being replaced with utter terror until there's nothing left.
+It's incredibly difficult to calm him down in this form, let alone control it.

 #### Stages
 Assuming his Vuurzee form takes place in two major stages:
  1. Irregular heavy breathing: Jelle can still be stopped from assuming his other form when calmed down.
- 2. Monsterous roar: Jelle is in the beginning stages of assuming his other form.
+ 2. Monstrous roar: Jelle is in the beginning stages of assuming his other form.
 This can no longer be prevented.
 The stages will play out in reverse when reverting back to his normal form.

 ### Eyes of darkness
 His night vision allows him to perceive his surroundings even in the darkest of conditions.
 He can also scare away predators with his glowy eyes which, in the dark, appear ever so slightly menacing.

 ### Crafty hands
 Dexterous hands allow him to handle objects with more ease compared to other dragons.
-Jelle is also able to walk on just his two hind feet.
+Jelle is also able to stand and walk on just his two hind feet.

 ### Soaring dragon
 Jelle can use his wings to fly.

-### Unarmed extravaganza
+### Sharp extravaganza
 Jelle can use his sharp claws to deal out devastating attacks in a battle.

 ### Magic